Eden: It's an Endless World!: Mana Ballard

 Elijah's sister, who remains in Propater hands whilst her mother is rescued.
 Elijah's fight to free her is a focus of the later parts of the story.

 Colonel Khan

-The Colonel is an old soldier from Azerbaijan, and the leader of the Nomad group (including Kenji and Sophia) fleeing Propater at the start of the series.
+The Colonel is an old soldier from Azerbaijan.
+He leads the Nomad group (including Kenji and Sophia) fleeing Propater at the start of the series.
 Khan became Kenji's mentor after killing his brother, and the two share a slightly strained, but at the same time, trusting, relationship.

 Sophia

 A powerful Greek computer hacker, and full-body cyborg.
-Sophia has the appearance of a young girl, but is probably around 50 - 60 years old.
-Sophia is sort of a mother figure to many characters in the series, most notably Kenji, although her relationship with him is a little more complicated.
-Sophia was very promiscuous in her youth, and had eight children.
-Her first, Andreas, whom she tried to kill, and who still bears the scars, is a high-ranking member of Nomad.
-Sophia later helps to activate Maya.

 Maya

-An almost godlike AI, which seems to roughly correspond to the savior of Gnostic mythology.
-He has ability to connect human and colloid.
-Has the appearance of a rather androgynous, young dark-skinned boy.
+A nearly godlike AI, which seems to roughly correspond to the savior of Gnostic mythology.

 Kenji

-The brother of a low-level Yakuza boss, Kenji is extremely skilled at hand-to-hand combat.
-Kenji is even able to go hand-to-hand with the Aeons, dispatching countless numbers with only his signature knife.
-While he initially appears to be a sociopath, killing both soldiers and non-combatants without any signs of remorse, flashbacks in the fourth volume show him to be a psychologically complex character who is driven by basic human needs such as love and meaning.